AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 * EXPIRY_DATE cannot be before DATE_SIGNED.
 * PREMIUM_AMOUNT must be a positive number.
+* PREMIUM_AMOUNT cannot have any commas.
+For eg: 999,999 is not accepted.
+User should input 999999 instead.

 Example: `add_contract p:P1234A ic:S1234567A dt:2023-01-01 e:2024-01-01 pr:1200.50`